aiven/aiven-docs/docs/products/metrics/concepts/retention-rules.md

 ## Define retention rules

-In Aiven for Metrics, the Thanos Metrics Compactor component manages retention settings.
+Aiven for Metrics uses the Thanos Metrics Compactor to simplify retention settings.
+A single parameter, `compactor.retention.days`, sets the same retention period for all types of data: `raw`, 5`-minute downsampled`, and `1-hour downsampled`.

-You can modify these settings by accessing the Advanced configuration options in the Aiven Console or using Aiven API.
+To adjust the `compactor.retention.days` parameter, access the **Advanced configuration** options in the Aiven Console or use the Aiven API.This unified approach streamlines data lifecycle management, supporting your storage, compliance, and cost management strategies.

-Available configuration options:

-- **Raw data**: Retains your metrics data at the highest level of detail, which is crucial for comprehensive analysis where each data point matters.
-- **5-minute downsampled data**: This approach aggregates metrics into 5-minute intervals.
-It balances detail and storage efficiency, facilitating straightforward analysis over extended periods without significantly affecting data fidelity.
-- **1-hour downsampled data**: This view groups metrics into 1-hour intervals, suitable for tracking long-term trends.
-It is less detailed but ideal for strategic insights and broad analyses.

 ## Downsampling

-Downsampling in Aiven for Metrics restructures data series to lower resolution without losing accuracy.
-This approach improves the efficiency of queries spanning large time frames.
-Aiven for Metrics systematically uses this process to aggregate data into broader intervals (5 minutes and 1 hour).
-This method makes query operations more efficient over lengthy durations and contributes to more effective storage utilization.
+Downsampling in Aiven for Metrics transforms data series to lower resolution without compromising accuracy.
+This technique enhances the performance of queries over large time frames.
+Aiven for Metrics systematically aggregates data into resolutions of 5 minutes and 1 hour.
+This aggregation process significantly improves query performance over extended periods and increases storage efficiency.

 ## Related pages